La Silla Observatory: Danish 1.54m Telescope

 The 1.54-metre Danish National Telescope was built by Grubb Parsons and has been in use at La Silla since 1979.
 The telescope has an off-axis mount, and the optics are a Ritchey-Chrétien design.
 The telescope's mount and the limited space inside the dome induce significant pointing restrictions.

 TRAPPIST

 The Belgian robotic TRAPPIST, the TRAnsiting Planets and PlanetesImals Small Telescope–South, is a joint venture between the University of Liège and Geneva Observatory.
 The 0.60-metre telescope is specialized in comets and exoplanets, and was one of the few telescopes that observed a stellar occultation of the dwarf planet Eris, revealing that it may be smaller than Pluto.
-It has recently gained fame following the discovery and categorisation of TRAPPIST-1, a planet system of seven near-earth like planets orbiting an ultra-cool dwarf star.
+It has recently gained fame following the discovery and categorisation of TRAPPIST-1, a planetary system of seven near-earth like planets orbiting an ultra-cool dwarf star.

 From left to right: (#1) The Rapid Eye Mount telescope and its instruments in daylight; (#2) TRAPPIST enclosure in winter time and (#3) the dome of the "Great Dane" at night; (#4) the Euler Telescope and ESO 3.6 Telescope (background); and (#5) the MASCARA station are exoplanet hunters.